SidOfc/cani/README.md

 # show all versions of chrome
 cani show chr

-# show all supported features in chrome 70
+# show all features with support level in chrome 70
 cani show chr 70
 ```